 What is counseling?
+Here you will find the questions and answers about counseling you may have.
 Counseling is the process of talking to a therapist about mental health and presenting life concerns.
 A therapist is attentive and listens from a non-judgmental viewpoint providing an open ear for you to explore your own thoughts and feelings.
 A counselor may offer you an objective and alternative view of your situation and help you define your ability to develop skills that will help you identify, cope, and resolve problems that arise in the future.

 How do I know if I should seek counseling?
 There is no one solution to a problem, only you can know for certain if counseling would be a benefit to your life.
 There is no problem too big or too small for counseling and if you seek counseling services, it doesn’t mean that you aren’t “normal”.
 If you are uncertain if counseling is right for you, ask yourself, “Do I have a problem that bothers me in my life?”
 Generally speaking, persons who seek counseling have a worry or concern about something in their life or that something in your life has become a barrier to growth.
 Individuals and couples find counseling to be a beneficial aspect of helping them seek the answers or actions they were looking for.

 What is the counseling session like?
 A counseling session is what you make it to be.
 Generally, the counseling session is 50 minutes and is focused on your needs and goals.
 Oftentimes people are presented with struggles in their lives in which, they feel stuck and unable to make a change.
 Sometimes people have experienced many painful events or traumas in their lives that they are unable to recover from.
 Each therapy session is never the same but therapy is a collaborative process to help you FOCUS on what’s important to you.